Cadecraft/HomepageOmni/README.md

 Improved installation instructions will be added once this project becomes more complete.
 If you experience problems or have suggestions, feel free to create a GitHub issue.

+Important breaking change: the names of keys for links has changed

 ## Commands

 Type any string to filter through the list of links (described below); press enter to go to the link.